Jesus and Zacchaeus, 1-10

 Several important textual authorities omit verse 25

 This shows ‘that the honour placed on faithful Christians, at the last day, will be so great as to surprise and amaze all who behold it.’
 (Ryle)

-v26 These words are put in the mouth of the nobleman-king of the parable.
-Since, however, he represents Jesus Christ, we can be sure that these words indicate the mind of Christ himself.
+‘I tell you that everyone who has will be given more, but from the one who does not have, even what he has will be taken away’ – These words are put in the mouth of the nobleman-king of the parable.
+Since, however, he represents Jesus Christ, there is no reason to think that they do not represent the mind of Christ himself.

 This verse enunciates a general rule in life.
 ‘The parable concludes with one of the inexorable laws of life.
 To him who has, more will be given; from him who has not, what he has will be taken away.
 If a man plays a game and goes on practising at it, he will play it with ever greater efficiency; if he does not practise, he will lose much of whatever knack and ability he has.
 If we discipline and train our bodies, they will grow ever fitter and stronger; if we do not, they will grow flabby and lose much of the strength we have.
 If a schoolboy learns Latin, and goes on with his learning, the wealth of Latin literature will open wider and wider to him; if he does not go on learning, he will forget much of the Latin he knows.
 If we really strive after goodness and master this and that temptation, new vistas and new heights of goodness will open to us; if we give up the battle and take the easy way, much of the resistance power we once possessed will be lost and we will slip from whatever height we had attained.’
 (DSB)